sarabpal-dev/cheese-cake/README.md

 ⚠️ **Important Limitation**
 The modifications are **not persistent**.
-After a reboot, Android restores the original system image, causing all changes made through this method to be reverted automatically even files inside /data/.
+After a reboot, Android restores the original system image, causing all changes made through this method to be reverted automatically but files or partition which are mounted as r/w remain persistent across reboot.

 Despite being non-persistent, this technique still represents a powerful primitive for:
 - Temporary privilege escalation